www.suffolkchurches.co.uk - a journey through the churches of Suffolk

-On Historic Churches Trust bike ride days, it was possible to visit St Nicholas, and even ten years after redundancy it was still like entering a working church.
+On Historic Churches Bike Ride Days throughout the 1990s it was possible to visit St Nicholas, and even ten years after redundancy it was still like entering a working church.
 Only the people were missing.
-You can see some photographs I took in the autumn of 1999 here.

-Care of the church was vested in the Ipswich Historic Churches Trust, which had been set up by the Ipswich Borough Council.
+After redundancy, care of the church had been vested in the Ipswich Historic Churches Trust, which had been set up by the Ipswich Borough Council to care for five medieval town centre churches.
 The Trust was well-meaning, but poorly funded; it did a good job, as far as it could, and St Nicholas was carefully maintained.
-The redundancies of other Ipswich churches was not so fortuitous; the inside of St Lawrence was reduced almost to a ruin; St Peter is also in a poorly state inside.
+The redundancies of other Ipswich churches was not so fortuitous; the inside of St Lawrence was reduced almost to a ruin; St Peter was also in a poorly state inside.
 St Clement was full of junk for decades until it caught fire.
 It has since been restored very well.
-Up until the end of the century, the only medieval church in Ipswich to have found a new use was St Stephen, now the Tourist Information Centre, run, ironically, by Ipswich Borough Council itself.
+Up until the end of the century, the only medieval church in Ipswich to have found a new use was St Stephen, which became the Tourist Information Centre, run, ironically, by Ipswich Borough Council itself.
 Perhaps St Nicholas got off lightly.

 The alternative to the Ipswich Historic Churches Trust solution was that care of St Nicholas might have been handed to the Redundant Churches Fund, now the Churches Conservation Trust, who would have done an equally good job, no doubt.
 But there would have been one important difference, as we shall see.